nicolasfauchereau/paleopy/README.md

                         ['WB','B','N','A','WA'] and the `qualitative` flag
                         must be set to True
   -q QUALITATIVE, --qualitative QUALITATIVE
-                        the value for the proxy (can be either a float or a string)
-  -per PERIOD, --period PERIOD
+                        a flag indicating whether the value passed (see above) is qualitative or not, default to False: i.e. interpret the value as a float -per PERIOD, --period PERIOD
                         the period from which to draw the analog seasons -clim CLIMATOLOGY, --climatology CLIMATOLOGY